Users

 userdef

-User app1 granted to view the list and create new user configs.
+User app1 can view user configurations and create new users.

 app1: